-Here’s my hand at making that wonton soup goodness from home.
+Here’s my hand at making wonton soup home.
 If you’re wary because this seems niche and like the ingredients will be hard to find – namely the wonton wrappers, THEY’RE NOT!
-I get mine at kroger and it would amaze you at how not a big deal it is to work them.
+I get mine at kroger and it might amaze you at how not a big deal it is to work them.
 The other star of this soup is the broth which is so pleasantly flavorful.
 Just with a few ingredients.
-And all things that are easy to get at the grocery store AND good staples to have for other home cooking (stir fry!!).

 Wonton Soup